 What is a Band Saw Used for in Woodworking

 A band saw is a power tool used in woodworking for making curved cuts and intricate shapes.
-It has a continuous loop of metal blade with teeth on one side that spins around two or more wheels to cut through the material.
+It has a continuous loop of a metal blade with teeth on one side that spins around two or more wheels to cut through the material.
 This makes it ideal for cutting complex curves and contours, as well as resawing lumber into thinner pieces.

 Additionally, band saws can be used to make dados, rabbets, lap joints, and tenons.